The Rubik’s Cube has sold hundreds of millions of units around the world since its invention in the 70s.

 But have you ever wondered how it got its name?

-Erno Rubik was a young architecture professor in 1974 who had created a wooden cube that twisted and turned in order to show and better explain to his students spacial relationships.
+Erno Rubik was a young architecture professor in 1974 who had created a wooden cube that could be turned on all sides.
+He made this cube in order to show and better explain spacial relationships to his students.

 Erno always thought of the wooden cube he created as a work of art used to demonstrate simplicity and complexity, not as toy.
 But over time, Erno began to realize the possibilities of the Cube and he patented the Cube in 1975.